carbide customers

 The focused beam can achieve very high energy densities sufficient to melt and vaporize virtually any material, regardless of its melting point.

-3. Efficient Processing:
+3. Efficient Machining:

-4. Versatile Material Processing:
+4. Versatile Material Machining:

 5. Minimal Deformation: